 - i.
-We describe the nature, scope, context and purposes of the processing. - ii.
+We describe the nature, scope, context and purposes of the processing (relevant for responding to DSARs). - ii.
 We ask our data processors to help us understand and document their processing activities and identify any associated risks. - iii.
 We consider how best to consult individuals (or their representatives) and other relevant stakeholders. - iv.
 We ask for the advice of our data protection officer. - v.
 We check that the processing is necessary for and proportionate to our purposes, and describe how we will ensure data protection compliance. - vi.
 We do an objective assessment of the likelihood and severity of any risks to individuals' rights and interests. - vii.
 We identify measures we can put in place to eliminate or reduce high risks. - viii.
 We record the outcome of the DPIA, including any difference of opinion with our DPO or individuals consulted. - ix.
 We implement the measures identified, and integrate them into our OPERATIONAL & project plans. - x.
 We consult the ICO before processing if we cannot mitigate high risks.
 We keep our DPIAs under review and revisit them if necessary.

-8. DEFAULT DPIA FOR ALL EMERGENCYCALL CLIENTS:
+8. DEFAULT DPIA FOR ALL URIM CLIENTS:

 - a.
 In this DPIA: - i.
 The nature, scope, context & purpose of the processing is as follows.
 To enable URIM to provide the Contractual Services required by the Client as the Data Controller, (or by other Business Partners as the Data Processor) - and for no other reasons (Scope).
-The Contractual Services are to provide: "Communications attempts with the target message Recipients via the listed URIM User account contact details, in the event of relevant operational events, together with associated exercises and rehearsals, to better ensure Recipient familiarity with the communications system, in actual live scenarios."
+The Contractual Services are to provide: "Digital Communications with the target information Recipients via the URIM System, with authorised URIM User account contact details."
 (Nature, context & purpose). - ii.
 Assesses the necessity, proportionality & compliance measures.
 The existing policies and measures governing Client Data are deemed sufficient, as detailed in the prevailing versions of the following documents: - 1.
 URIM Information Security & Business Continuity Policy - 2.
-"How Does URIM safeguard My Data?"

-3. This Data Protection Policy
+"How Does URIM safeguard My Data?" - 3.
+This Data Protection Policy - iii.

-iii.
 Identifies & assess risks to individuals